Ministry of Internal Affairs (Dagestan): History

 The Russian Ministry of Internal Affairs was founded on September 8, 1822.
 It was founded as part of a government reform.
 The first minister was Count Kochubey.

 An especially important milestone in the construction of the Russian Interior Ministry was in 1880, when the Emperor Alexander II carried reorganized the agency, which later took a leading position in the state.
 Its head was almost the first minister of the Empire.

 After the October Revolution, the Ministry became the People's Commissariat of Internal Affairs, which laid the foundation for the pre-revolutionary structure of the MVD.
 The establishment of Soviet rule in the republic began a new phase of law enforcement agencies, including police (then-called Militsiya).

 On 21 April 1920, the Dagestan Revolutionary Committee appointed Karim Mamedbekova as military commissioner and the Chief of Police.
 He was commissioned to prepare a draft of militia organization.

-On 28 April 1920 in Timir-Khan-Shura a committee chaired by D. Korkmasova adopted a resolution "to protect the revolutionary order and public security police."
+On 28 April 1920 in Timir-Khan-Shura a committee chaired by D. Korkmasova adopted a resolution "to protect the revolutionary order and public security police".
 On 13 May the resolution was approved by the supreme authority of the police.

 With the formation of the Dagestan Autonomous Soviet Socialist Republic, in February 1921 the Regional police department was renamed the General Directorate of Dagestan.
 Red Army units eliminated almost all of the remaining gangs by the end of 1925.

-The Soviet police was established on the third day after the October Revolution – November 10, 1917, as a body of revolutionary order.
-During the first months of Soviet power the workers' militia formed on a voluntary basis.
-They served both as an armed force and an organ of public order.
-On 10 May 1918 the NKVD decided: "The police are there as a permanent staff of the persons executing special functions, the organization of the militia should be carried out irrespective of the organization of the Red Army, their functions must be strictly separated."

-The formation of the Internal Security bodies of the Russian Socialist Republic was completed in May 1922.
-The "Regulations on the People's Commissariat of Internal Affairs of the Soviet Russia" defined the structure of the Commissariat and other law-enforcement bodies along with their rights and responsibilities.